KolmogorovLab/hapdup/README.md

 Pipeline overview
 -----------------

-1. HapDup starts with filtering alignments that are likely originating from the unassembled parts of the genome.
+1. hapdup starts with filtering alignments that are likely originating from the unassembled parts of the genome.
 Such alignments may later create false haplotypes if not removed (e.g. if reads from a segmental duplication with two copies can create four haplotypes).